simonglav/Django/README.md

-# Django
+# url-library
-It's a web-collection that provides features like: creating categories for registred users; adding pages to categories for all visitors.
+It's a links library that provides features like: creating categories for registred users; adding pages(links) to categories for all visitors.
 Categories have the 'Like' feature available for registred users.
 Counting the number of page views was implemented.